How to Swap FAMAS Ejection Left to Right

 Duration: 4:39

-This tutorial details how to swap the ejection side on a FAMAS F1 rifle from left to right.
-It covers removing the buttstock, manipulating the ejection port cover, and disassembling the bolt carrier group.
-Key steps include swapping the positions of the real extractor and its dummy placeholder on the bolt face, and reassembling the components.
+This guide details how to swap the ejection side of a FAMAS F1 rifle from left to right, a modification often requested by owners.
+Expert Ian McCollum of Forgotten Weapons walks through the process, emphasizing the removal and reinstallation of the buttstock, bolt carrier, and bolt assembly.
+The core of the modification involves swapping the positions of the real extractor and a dummy placeholder on the bolt face.

 Quick Summary